-1) Scientific Advice on Limit Specifications
+1) UPDATED Scientific Advice on Limit Specifications

 - a.
-Setting Acceptable Biological Catch (ABC) for Island Fisheries (routine) The SSC will deliberate on the new information that was subject to WPSAR review, and make recommendations to the Council for ABC. - b.
-Pelagic Management Unit Species (MUS) Specifications (routine) the SSC will review, per any incoming scientific information, the feasibility of catch limits for US and Participating Territories and any transfer of catch from the Territories.
-At their June meetings, following Pelagic Plan Team meetings, the SSC may provide annual reviews of multi-year specifications, in case new scientific information is available or if RFMO conservation and management measures allow transfers - c.
+Setting Acceptable Biological Catch for Island Fisheries (routine) the SSC will be deliberating on the new information that was subject to WPSAR review - b.
+Bigeye Tuna Specification (routine) the SSC will review, per any incoming scientific information, the feasibility of catch limits for US and Participating Territories and any transfer of catch from the Territories.
+At their June meetings, following Pelagic Plan Team meetings, the SSC may provide annual reviews of multi-year specifications, in case new scientific information is available. - c.
 Develop catch limits for Pelagic MUS (routine) the US may need to develop catch limits for billfish stocks that are in an overfished/overfishing situation, yet are under international jurisdiction. - d.
-Review and Update of P Process a review and update of the P process is expected to occur after the Guam BMUS stock assessment in 2024.
+NEW Review and Update of P Process a review and update of the P process is expected to occur after the Guam BMUS stock assessment in 2024.
 The SSC is expected to provide input on this process, including addressing the June 2023 SSC NS1 Working Group recommendation to update the P process to be more adaptive to account for near-term directional shifts in productivity, including the use of proportional harvest threshold tables.
-Productivity shifts may be directly or indirectly affected by climate change.
-This process may also need to be applicable to the use of catch or effort limit determination based on assessments using spawning potential ratio (SPR).

-2) Scientific Advice on Management Actions
+2) NEW Scientific Advice on Management Actions

 - a.
-Review of MUS Revisions- The SSC will provide scientific input on revisions to the Bottomfish Management Unit Species (BMUS) lists under the American Samoa and the Mariana Fishery Ecosystem Plans (FEPs), as well as potential movement or joint-inclusion of incidentally-caught pelagic species into the archipelagic FEPs.
-Activities may include review of scientific information associated with defining BMUS species complex and stock definitions.
-As the Council's small-boat initiatives move forward, there may be opportunities to provide greater attention and detail to the small-boat fisheries including pelagic trolling and handlining that are often overshadowed by the larger longline fisheries. - b.
-Implementation of Electronic Monitoring (EM) in the Western Pacific longline fisheries The Council, PIRO and PIFSC, in coordination with industry, are developing a pre-implementation program for EM with a priority placed on the Hawaii longline fishery, with a primary monitoring goal for protected species monitoring with secondary objective being for discard accounting.
-The SSC will

-- provide scientific and technical input on the pre-implementation program development, progress, and associated Council actions. - c.
+BMUS Species Complex and Stock Definition SSC will review scientific information associated with defining BMUS species complex and stock definitions.
+Specific actions may include advising on the AS BMUS Revision Amendment and Marianas BMUS complex. - b.
+NEW Implementation of electronic monitoring (EM) in the Western Pacific longline fisheries The Council, PIRO and PIFSC, in coordination with industry, are developing a pre-implementation program for EM with a priority placed on the Hawaii longline fishery, with a primary monitoring goal for protected species monitoring with secondary objective being for discard accounting.
+The SSC will provide scientific and technical input on the pre-implementation program development, progress, and associated Council actions. - c.
 Council Actions on Improving Protected Species Management Measures The SSC will provide scientific input on Council actions and associated scientific products to improve protected species management measures in fisheries operating under the FEPs.
 A pilot study for the Hawaii shallow-set longline fishery seabird measures are expected to be completed in summer 2024, which may lead to follow-up trials and/or a Council action to modify seabird mitigation measures.
 The Pelagic Plan Team is also undertaking a review of the shallow-set longline fishery sea turtle trip limit measure following three years of implementation data, and the SSC is expected to review the information in June 2024. - d.
-Allocation of Fishery Resources The SSC will be critical to potential fishery allocations by sector or island area as these issues are expected to be reviewed during this period.
-Uku ACLs are already monitored by sector and allocation considerations may be discussed.
-Marianas bottomfish may also need to be reviewed as a stock throughout its range as required by MSA and potential allocations between CNMI and Guam could be considered. - e.
-Status Determination Criteria under the FEPs The SSC is also expected to review the SDC for deep-water shrimp during this plan period.
-SDC for some MUS may also need to be applicable to the use of SPR.
+Status Determination Criteria under the FEPs The SSC is also expected to review the SDC for deep-water shrimp during this plan period [2025? to be added to schedule].

-3) Development and Review of Stock Assessment and Other Scientific Products Informing Fishery Management
+3) UPDATED Development and Review of Stock Assessment and Other Scientific Products Informing Fishery Management